White-cheeked pintail: Distribution and habitat

-Like many southern ducks, the sexes are similar.
-It is mainly brown with white cheeks and a red-based grey bill (young birds lack the pink).
-It cannot be confused with any other duck in its range.

 Behaviour

 The white-cheeked pintail feeds on aquatic plants (such as Ruppia), grass seeds, algae and small creatures (such as insects and small aquatic invertebrates) obtained by dabbling.
 The nest is on the ground under vegetation and near water.

 Aviculture

-It is popular in wildfowl collections, and escapees are frequently seen in a semi-wild condition in Europe.
-A leucistic (whitish) variant is known in aviculture as the silver Bahama pintail.
+It is popular in wildfowl collections, and escapees are occasionally seen in a semi-wild condition in Europe.
+A leucistic (whitish) breed is known in aviculture as the silver Bahama pintail.